ajsb85/instantbird-protocol-nimbuzz/README.md

 Instantbird Protocol for Nimbuzz is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with Instantbird Protocol for Nimbuzz.
 If not, see http://www.gnu.org/licenses/.

-###Developer Comments
-**Version 1.0**<br>
-This release only support the instant message with the xmpp protocol.<br>
-Soon the another features.<br>
-Please check the account window to accept the auto-certification from Nimbuzz.

 ###End-User License Agreement
 © Nimbuzz B.V.